MoOx/phenomic/docs/content/contributing/index.md

 ## Work on the core

-- Every core files are in `src/`
+- All core files are in `src/`
 - Unit tests are located relative to modules (`src/**/__tests__`).
 - Integration tests are located at the root of the project (`__tests__/*`).

-_After every modification, please run the entire test suit by using `$ npm test`._
+_After every modification, please run the entire test suite by using `$ npm test`._

-Note that the full test suit can take a few minutes, as it run unit tests and integration tests (with several builds, including docs and a new project from the default boilerplate).
+Note that the full test suite can take a few minutes, as it runs unit tests and integration tests (with several builds, including docs and a new project from the default boilerplate).

-When you are working on a specific component, to work faster, you can keep your focus on what you are interested on.
+To speed things up, you can limit tests to the specific component you are working on.

 ### Example with PageContainer

 If you want to work on ``PageContainer``, look in ``src/PageContainer``.
 Tests will be in ``src/PageContainer/__tests__/*``.

-To run test for ``PageContainer`` component:
+To run tests for the ``PageContainer`` component:

 ```console
 $ ava src/PageContainer/__tests__/*